-% of households not being able to access a diversified enough diet in the last 30 days - 73% of households in Nigeria, 6th most populated country in the world - 56% of households in Ethiopia, 2nd most populated country in Africa We are calling the private sector & social development actors to protect the upcoming generation by executing and funding solutions that focus on populations whose food security and nutrition situation has worsened due to COVID-19.
+% of households not being able to access a diversified enough diet in the last 30 days - 73% of households in Nigeria, 6th most populated country in the world - 56% of households in Ethiopia, 2nd most populated country in Africa 2.6 million additional children who are currently less than 1,000 days old will be robbed of their potential to thrive due to COVID-19.
+With a child born every 9 seconds, we must support solutions that improve maternal & child nutrition during the 1,000 days.
 WHAT CAN WE DO?
-1,000 DAYS = WINDOW OF OPPORTUNITY 2.6 million additional children who are currently less than 1,000 days old will be robbed of their potential to thrive.
-With a child born every 9 seconds, we must support solutions that rapidly improve maternal and child nutrition during the 1,000 days. - Improved maternal nutrition (improves fetal development) - Promotion of breastfeeding (prevents diseases diarrhea and pneumonia - causes of child mortality) - Fortified foods for children 6-24 months old (increases nutrient intake, improving development) - Access to biofortified crops (increases nutrient density of crops)

-Mothers need to be able to afford and access nutritious food during and after pregnancy.
-58% of women work in the informal economy, while informal workers lost ≈60% of their income during 1st month of pandemic. - Our investments focus on the economic empowerment of women, who are the most affected by the crisis. - Women are also more likely to reduce the number of chronically malnourished children in their household, making it a win-win situation for investment.
+1,000 DAYS = WINDOW OF OPPORTUNITY UNITLIFE is calling businesses and development aid agencies to protect the upcoming generation by funding and executing solutions that focus on populations whose food security and nutrition situation has worsened due to COVID-19. - Improved maternal nutrition (improves fetal development) - Promotion of breastfeeding (prevents diseases diarrhea and pneumonia causes of child mortality) - Fortified foods for children 6-24 months old (increases nutrient intake, improving development) - Access to biofortified crops (increases nutrient density of crops) Mothers need to be able to afford and access nutritious food during and after pregnancy.
+58% of women work in the informal economy, while informal workers lost $\approx$ 60% of their income during 1st month of pandemic. - Our investments focus on the economic empowerment of women, who are the most affected by the crisis. - Women are also more likely to reduce the number of chronically malnourished children in their household, making it a win-win situation for investment.